Teksta versija

 Section 1.
 The following terms are used in the Law:

-1) alienation - sale, exchange, investment in a capital company and transfer without consideration of the property of a public person as a result of which the ownership rights are transferred from the alienator of the property to the acquirer of the property;
+1) alienation - sale, exchange, investment in a capital company and transfer without consideration of the property of a public entity as a result of which the ownership rights are transferred from the alienator of the property to the acquirer of the property;

 3) [8 June 2006];